ryo-ngked/data-science-training-2025/README.md

 4. Upload your notebooks under `yourname/`.
 5. Update your progress at least once a week.

+## 🎯 Final Goal (Week 4)

+By the end of Week 4, each participant will complete a **mini data project** using real-world datasets.
+The project should demonstrate the ability to:
+- Load and clean data using Pandas
+- Visualize key insights
+- Apply basic feature engineering
+- Communicate findings clearly in a Jupyter Notebook

+You can choose a dataset from Kaggle or use one provided in the repository.
+The final notebook should be uploaded to your folder and will be reviewed during the final session.

 ## 📌 Week 1: Python Basics

 Learn variables, loops, conditions, functions